kfgodel/diamond/wiki/compile-time-hierarchy_api_guide.md

 explore the compile time hierarchy of a type

 ## Compile time hierarchy
-Since Java has 2 type systems, one at compilation, and one after erasure has been applied removing some of the generics info, Diamond represents both for a type.
+Since Java has 2 type systems, one at compilation and one after erasure has been applied removing some generics info, Diamond represents both for a type.

 To access the information about a type hierarchy at compile time use `TypeInstance#hierarchy()`